By Dave Levitan

 And there is now reasonable evidence that conditions conducive to the kind of floods that have ravaged rivers from the Mississippi to the Missouri and the Yellowstone this year may become more and more common as the climate warms.
 In fact, scientists have already linked greenhouse gas emissions to changes in extreme precipitation events.

-Two papers published in the journal Nature in February tied higher levels of greenhouse gases in the atmosphere to the observed trend of more intense rainfall events in much of the Northern Hemisphere.
+Two papers published in the journal in February tied higher levels of greenhouse gases in the atmosphere to the observed trend of more intense rainfall events in much of the Northern Hemisphere.
 One of the studies found that emissions of greenhouse gases significantly boosted the odds of a particularly destructive flooding event in the UK in 2000.

 Francis Zwiers, a climate scientist and director of the Pacific Climate Impacts Consortium, has published several papers showing that extreme precipitation events will become more frequent over the course of the century.